 - U-Shape — The most common and can work in many different facilities.

 - I-Shape — A through-layout design.
 I-Shape designs are great for high-volume facilities.

 - L-Shape — Great for facilities in need of loads of storage and greater flexibility for sorting.

 If you’re looking for more information, check out our guide and checklist on warehouse layout.

 Getting It Right with Professional Help

 If all of this planning is starting to sound stressful, don’t worry — East Coast Storage Equipment is here to help.
-Not only can we help with sourcing high-quality used equipment for your new facility, but our team of warehouse space planning experts is ready to help you with everything from planning to installation.
+Not only can we help with sourcing high-quality used equipment for your new facility, but our team of warehouse space planning experts is ready to help you with everything from selecting a rack system to installation.
 Reach out today to learn more about our services.